 When we arrived in Pula, we were warmly greeted in true Croatian hospitality, by our host and her mother.
 Over several glasses of homemade Rakia, together we looked over city maps on their garden patio.

 We were so lucky to have their expertise to guide us otherwise we would have never had the opportunity to find a hidden gem.
-We learned about this tip from our Airbnb host in Pula.
-One of the reasons we love using Airbnb is because we always get such great travel tips from our hosts when visiting their city.
+We learned about this tip from our VRBO host in Pula.
+One of the reasons we love using VRBO is that we always get such great travel tips from our hosts when visiting their city.
+However, for short stays, you may consider staying at one of the top 10 hotels in Pula.

 Kamenjak National Park – Istria Croatia